zzzprojects/learn-orm/tutorials/ef-core-providers/sql-server/generated-values.md

 ### Fluent API

-You can configure any property to have its value generated for inserted entities using fluent API as shown below.
+You can configure any property to have its value generated for inserted entities using fluent API, as shown below.

 ```csharp
 protected override void OnModelCreating(ModelBuilder modelBuilder)